Philip Rapp

 Philip Rapp (March 26, 1907 – January 23, 1996) was a film and television director and screenwriter.
 He wrote for Eddie Cantor and, for a brief period, wrote film scripts for Danny Kaye.
-Rapp is perhaps best known as the creator of Baby Snooks and The Bickersons.
+Rapp was the creator of Baby Snooks and The Bickersons.
 He died on January 23, 1996, in Beverly Hills, California.

-Rapp was a writer, director, and producer, and he directed a popular long-running radio series called The Batting Bickersons.
-He also introduced the Baby Snooks character for Fanny Brice of the Ziegfeld Follies.
+Rapp was a writer, director, and producer, and he directed a popular long-running radio series called The Battling Bickersons.
+He introduced the Baby Snooks character for Fanny Brice of the Ziegfeld Follies.

-Topper (1953) is also directed by Rapp.
+He also directed episodes of the television series Topper.